OrionExplorer/dcpam/README.md

 *<p align=center>Data Marts with DCPAM Data Warehouse</p>*

 #### DCPAM LCS - Live Component State
-DCPAM LCS is going to be the central repository of information about all the DCPAM Components current state.
+[DCPAM LCS](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_LCS/README.md) is the central repository of informations about all the DCPAM Components current state.
+It is the most important DCPAM Component from an administrative point of view.

 #### DCPAM Construct
 DCPAM Construct is going to be the main system administration web application.